htdebeer/SVG-cards/README.md

 A while later I also discovered that the back card is too complex to be rendered swiftly in my web browsers.
-When rendering a deck of 52 cards facing down, it tool almost 2 seconds to render about 50000 elements in the DOM.
+When rendering a deck of 52 cards facing down, it took almost 2 seconds to render about 50000 elements in the DOM.
 To overcome these issues, I created an alternative back by removing all the frills from the original one.
 You can USE is via: